motionsplan/motionsplan-dk-jekyll/_posts/2019-10-31-avanceret-stofskifteberegner.md

 | 30–60 | 48 × W + 3653 | 700 |
 | > 60 | 49 × W + 2459 | 686 |

-### Schofields formler for energibehov for kvinder
+### Schofields formler for energiforbrug for kvinder

 | Age | Equation (kJ/day) | SEE |
 |-|-|-|